oayres/react-ssr/README.md

   }
 ```

 🏆 You should now have server-side rendering setup.

+-

-Unless you chose not to install the babel plugin.
-In which case, continue reading.
+**Unless you chose not to install the babel plugin**.

-No Babel, huh?
 Raise an issue if you'd like an alternative to the babel plugin.
-Anyway, without it, here's what you'll need to do.
+Anyway, without it, here's what you'll need to do:

 - Any component with a static fetchData must be wrapped at the bottom with our higher order component:
 ```jsx